tamer017/Multi-Angular-Photogrammetry/README.md

 ## Project Overview

 ### Objectives
-- **Document Key Processing Steps**: Provide a detailed guide for all major processes in Agisoft Metashape related to multi-angular UAV data.
+- **Document Key Processing Steps**: Provide a detailed guide for all major processes in Agisoft Metashape related to UAV data.
 - **Address Gaps in Transparency**: Highlight and resolve steps that are under-documented in Metashape’s official materials.
 - **Recommend Alternatives**: Explore and suggest efficient algorithms or workflows.